 Jets lose Scheifele to leg injury early vs. Flames

-Winnipeg Jets top-line center Mark Scheifele suffered a leg injury in his team's qualifying round game against the Calgary Flames on Saturday.
+Winnipeg Jets top-line center Mark Scheifele suffered a leg injury in his team's qualifying round Game 1 loss to the Calgary Flames 4-1 on Saturday.
 Less than six minutes into the clash in Edmonton, Scheifele tried to avoid a check from Matthew Tkachuk, and it appeared Tkachuk's skate accidentally clipped his calf or Achilles tendon.

 Scheifele, who tied for the team lead in points during the regular season, had to be helped off the ice and to the dressing room.
 The team announced in the second period that Scheifele would not return.